Founders & Management Team

 As an educator, Kim enjoys volunteering and especially likes connecting that to the unique destinations she travels to.
 Her experiences enable her, as our Product Manager, to lead tour development from start to finish.

 The first time she discovered her interest in tourism was when she was working at restaurants with international guests where she could speak and practice different languages.
-Last year she moved to Barcelona for an exchange semester, where she improved her Spanish and she found out that community based and educational tourism has become her field of interest, and where she wants to focus on more.
-In her free time, Pauline likes to travel, to be in nature, to get to know different cultures, and to visit friends all over.
-She is also passionate soccer player.
+Last year she moved to Barcelona for an exchange semester, where she improved her Spanish and she found out, that community based and educational tourism has become her field of interest, where she wants to focus on more.
+In her free time, Pauline likes to travel to be in nature, to get to know different cultures and to visit friends all over.
+Not to forget that she’s a passionate soccer player.